Northwest-content/flutter_m1_intro_to_flutter/01_installation/05_installing_Xcode.md

 3. Open **Xcode**, then close it.

-4. Run the following command, it'll ask for your device's password.
+4. Run the following command.
+It'll ask you to enter your device's password.

    ```shell
    sudo xcode-select --switch /Applications/Xcode.app/Contents/Developer
    ```

-5. Run the following command inside the **Terminal**
+5. Run the following command inside **Terminal**.

    ```shell
    sudo xcodebuild -runFirstLaunch
    ```

-6. Run the following command, then click space until the end, type **agree**, and press **Enter**.
+6. Run the following command, click space until the end, type **agree**, and press **Enter**.

    ```shell
    sudo xcodebuild -license
    ```

-7. Run the following command, then make sure that the simulator appears.
-After it appears you can close it.
+7. Run the following command, then make sure that the simulator appears, then, you can close it.

    ```shell
    open -a Simulator